Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A frequency envelope formulation of the results

 \subsection{The continuity argument}

-To conclude this section, we provide the continuity argument which shows that it suffices to prove Theorem~\ref{t:local} under the bootstrap assumptions \eqref{uk-ee-boot}-\eqref{uk-se-short-boot}.
-Similar arguments apply for Theorem~\ref{t:long} and Theorem~\ref{t:global}.
+To conclude this section, we provide the continuity argument which shows that it suffices to prove Theorem~\ref{t:local-fe} under the bootstrap assumptions \eqref{uk-ee-boot}-\eqref{uk-se-short-boot}.
+Similar arguments apply for Theorem~\ref{t:long-fe} and Theorem~\ref{t:global-fe}.

-We start with a regular initial data $u_0$, and we denote by $T$ the maximal time for which the corresponding solution $u$ exists in $[0,T]$ and satisfies the bounds \eqref{uk-ee-boot}-\eqref{uk-se-short-boot} hold in $[0,T]$.
-By the local well-posedness result in Theorem~\ref{t:regular} we have $T > 0$.
-Assume by contradiction that $T \ll \epsilon^{-2}$.
-Then the bootstrap version of the theorem implies that the bounds \eqref{uk-ee} -\eqref{uk-se} hold in $[0,T]$.
-In particular, $u(T)$ will also be controlled by the same frequency envelope $c_\lambda$ coming from the initial data.
-By Theorem~\ref{t:regular}, this implies in turn that the solution exists in a larger interval $[0,T+\delta]$ as a regular solution.
-Furthermore, if $\delta$ is small enough the bounds \eqref{uk-ee-boot}-\eqref{uab-bi-unbal-boot} will hold in $[0,T+\delta]$. thereby contradicting the maximality of $T$.
+We start with a regular initial data $u_0 \in H^k$ with large $k$, and we denote by $T_0$ the maximal time for which the corresponding solution $u$ exists in $[0,T_0]$ and satisfies the bounds \eqref{uk-ee-boot}-\eqref{uk-se-short-boot} in $[0,T_0]$.
+By the local well-posedness result in Theorem~\ref{t:regular} we have $T_0 > 0$.
+Assume by contradiction that $T_0 < T$.
+Then the bootstrap version of the theorem implies that the bounds \eqref{uk-ee} -\eqref{uk-se} hold in $[0,T_0]$.
+In particular, $u(T_0)$ will also be controlled by the same frequency envelope $c_\lambda$ coming from the initial data, therefore it also belongs to $H^k$.
+By Theorem~\ref{t:regular}, this implies in turn that the solution exists in a larger interval $[0,T_0+\delta]$ as a regular solution.
+Furthermore, if $\delta$ is small enough then the bounds \eqref{uk-ee-boot}-\eqref{uab-bi-unbal-boot} will hold in $[0,T_0+\delta]$. thereby contradicting the maximality of $T_0$.